top of page

 PRIZES

-a) All entrants will receive a certificate and a VIP family ticket to our headline children’s author event where the winners will be announced.
+a) All entrants will receive a certificate and a VIP family ticket to our children’s and young people's author events where the winners will be announced.

-c) The winner in each category will have their story published on the Maidstone LitFest website and read out by a children’s author at the headline children’s event at the festival.
-Winners will also receive a festival goody bag and a £25 Waterstone’s voucher.
+c) The winner in each category will have their story published on the Maidstone LitFest website and read out by an author at the children’s and young people's author events at the festival.
+Winners will also receive a festival goody bag and a £25 Waterstones voucher.

 COPYRIGHT AND TERMS OF USE

-Writers retain the copyright in their stories but grant the Maidstone LitFest and Maidstone Borough Council permission for all uses in all media including but not limited to public performance, public display, publishing, broadcasting, reproduction, newsprint, podcast, website and on any other platforms yet to be envisaged.
+Writers retain the copyright in their stories but grant the Maidstone LitFest permission for all uses in all media including but not limited to public performance, public display, publishing, broadcasting, reproduction, newsprint, podcast, website and on any other platforms yet to be envisaged.

 PRIVACY NOTICE